Work and family: The legal perspective

 has been surprising as introducing paid maternity leave is hardly a revolutionary

 move.
-It would not place Australia at the forefront of a dangerous social
+It would not place Australia at the forefront of a social policy revolution.

 - A lag that today could